Daniel J. Frey

 Evil is happy to provide the fear on which the fearful feed.

-In America, this food is equality.
+In America, this food is equal.

 The founders of this nation were afraid to make everyone free and equal.